rdkcentral/rdk-halif-test-power_manager/docs/pages/powermanager_tests.md

 ## Introduction

 This document provides an overview of the testing requirements for the Power Manager module.
-It outlines the scope of testing, objectives, testing levels and approaches, specific test requirements, and expected deliverables.
+It outlines the scope of testing, objectives, testing levels and approaches, specific test requirements, control plane emulator requirements and expected deliverables.

 Interface of the test is available here: [Power Manager HAL header](https://github.com/rdkcentral/rdk-halif-power_manager/blob/main/include/plat_power.h)